I have the books. Now what?

 One of the hardest parts of planning out a year is the uncertainty of how much time is needed for each concept and topic.
 To help give you an idea of what aspects of the year will take more time and every, take the time to assess where your child is academically before you start planning.
 You can do this in two ways:

 At the beginning of many resources, you will see a note that urges you to read through every detail before you get started.
 But in truth, few of us have time to even scratch the surface of all of that reading!
-Start instead by taking a look at the layout of a lesson or unit.
+Start instead by taking a quick look at the layout of a typical lesson or unit.
 Consider the total number of lessons or units, then evaluate how many days you have to complete each one to meet your target end date.

 Tips for Planners